yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 The workarounds are:

-- `Composite` or the rules provider described in the [Instances] section will also work here.
+- `Composite` or the rules provider described in the [Instances] section will also fit here.
 - Create a [custom rule].
 - For the `Callback` rule in particular, it is possible to replace a callback with a [method reference].